 KEY POINTS TO TAKE AWAY

-- Costs vary between £500 and £2,000+ per square metre (ex VAT).
+- Costs for a garden office vary between £500 and £2,000+ per square metre (ex VAT).
 In general, this is cheaper than building an extension.
 Towards the higher end of the market, however, this distinction begins to blur.
 Bear in mind the money you will save on commuting, possible office rental and so on.

 - Consider site access when discussing and developing your ideas.
 Many urban gardens, for example, have restricted or no access other than through the house.
 This is mostly impractical so materials and panels will have to be craned in, or, if possible, taken through the house.
 This can add substantially to your costs.